microsoft/azure-spring-boot/azure-spring-boot-starters/azure-active-directory-spring-boot-starter/README.md

 You can see more details in this link: [details](https://docs.microsoft.com/en-us/azure/active-directory/develop/id-tokens)

 ### AAD Conditional Access Policy
-Now azure-active-directory-spring-boot-starter has supported AAD conditional access policy, if you are using this policy, you need add these codes to your WebSecurityConfigurerAdapter.
+Now azure-active-directory-spring-boot-starter has supported AAD conditional access policy, if you are using this policy, you need add **AADOAuth2AuthorizationRequestResolver** and **AADAuthenticationFailureHandler** to your WebSecurityConfigurerAdapter.
 ```
 @EnableWebSecurity
 @EnableGlobalMethodSecurity(prePostEnabled = true)